You are reading this article to learn more about the Creeping Fig and its care.

-If your creeping fig vine has spread too fast and now covers up some surfaces that you didn’t want it to cover, the need of the hour is to remove the extra growth as quickly as possible.
+If your creeping fig vine has spread too fast and now covers up some surfaces that you didn’t want it to cover, the hour needs to remove the extra growth as quickly as possible.

 What to do when the leaves of your Ficus pumila turn dark and unattractive?

 When those young leaves get mature, they turn into dark-hued, thicker ones that seem to quite lose their appeal.

-Pruning the plant during the growing season prevents it from having a large bunch of dark leaves in winter and fall.
+Pruning the plant during the growing season prevents it from having many dark leaves in winter and fall.

 Why is your creeping fig vine not producing flowers?

 And even if your vines grow outside and don’t produce flowers soon, you still don’t need to be disappointed as climbing fig is mainly known for its leaves.

 Is Ficus pumila poisonous?

-Creeping fig vines are not exactly poisonous, but coming in contact with the milky sap of the plant’s stems may lead to a skin condition called phytophotodermatitis.
+Creeping fig vines are not poisonous, but coming in contact with the milky sap of the plant’s stems may lead to a skin condition called phytophotodermatitis.

 Is Ficus pumila toxic to cats?

 Cats will likely stay away from strong smells, so sprinkle some ginger, orange peels, pepper or mothballs to prevent your pet from chewing the plant.
 You can also go for a commercial cat repellent.

 What pests or diseases does Ficus pumila encounter?

-Can you grow creeping fig in a pot?
+Can you grow Creeping fig in a pot?

-You can adorn your space with the lovely green leaves of creeping fig even if you live in very cold climates that would freeze the plant – simply plant it in a pot and place it inside.
-However, the fact that Ficus pumila grows very rapidly makes it important to go for regular maintenance when planting it in a pot.
-This is essential to prevent the plant from growing on the surfaces that shouldn’t be covered.
-A point to note here is that the plant will last in the pot for only a few years, eventually witnessing aggressive and spreading growth of the root structures.
+You can adorn your space with the lovely green leaves of creeping fig even if you live in very cold climates that would freeze the plant – plant it in a pot and place it inside.

 Are creeping figs edible?